gallegogt/StoryToJasmine/README.md

 ## Installation

-The shorter way of doing this is:
+The shorter way of doing this is (Not yet):
 ### Through [Sublime Package Manager](https://packagecontrol.io)

 * `Ctrl+Shift+P` or &#8984;`+Shift+P` in Linux/Windows/OS X